-Ms. Oria, the current head of the Texas Veterinary Board, has stated that Dr. Hines is "banned from offering an online opinion on anything that has to do with animals".
+Ms. Oria, the current head of the Texas Veterinary Board (She and most of the Board were asked to resign in 2016 - and did [ref] But the ban on Dr. H remains in effect), has stated that Dr. Hines is "banned from offering an online opinion on anything that has to do with animals".
 What does it say about the integrity of a state government that would display, on its own website, Dr. Hines' phone number and email address as a suggested source of information on animal health and welfare only to punish him for responding ? (ref)

 Is the AVMA and Texas Board's underlying motivation really the interest of your pet's health or is it just a clever ruse used to enforce the status quo ?
 Is it even in the interest of progressive, veterinarians of the future ?
 Your physician, lives in the 21st Century, why not your pet's veterinarian ? (ref)